thodorisKall/Todos-Vue3/README.md

 ## Stack

 - **Vue 3**: The frontend framework used to build the app.
-- **CSS**: For styling the app and creating a simple user interface.
+- **SASS**: For styling the app and creating a simple user interface.
+- **JavaScript**: The programming language used for app logic and interactivity.
+- **HTML5**: The markup language used for structuring the app.

 ## Vision